Latest travel updates on Coronavirus (COVID19) here

 Please Note: 2021 and 2022 booking conditions differ, please ensure you have read all booking conditions thoroughly.

 Ciao!
 Welcome to Italy!
-Today our adventure begins with a short Welcome Meeting before we enjoy an extraordinary walking tour of the fashion capital of the world.
+Today our adventure begins with a short Welcome Meeting at 2PM before we enjoy an extraordinary walking tour of the fashion capital of the world.
 Highlights will include Scala Theater and Cathedral Square.
 From the square we’ll gaze upon one of the most famous churches in the world, Duomo di Milan, before taking the lift to it’s towering roof for a bird’s-eye view of the city.
 Afterwards we continue to Galleria Vittorio Emanuele II, one of the world’s oldest shopping malls.
 Together we’ll stroll the mall’s roof for panoramic views, including a gorgeous vantage of the neighbouring Duomo’s spires.
 This evening we will get our first real taste of Italy’s world-famous cuisine during our official Welcome Dinner.

 Buongiorno!
 After a simple Italian breakfast, you have a leisurely morning to explore Milan at your own pace.
 Perhaps a visit to Leonardo Da Vinci’s masterpiece ‘The Last Supper’ is in order?
 If so, be sure to book tickets well in advance.
 Alternatively, head to the park of Castello Sforzesco—a 14th century castle with a stunning, green courtyard.
 Later in the afternoon we’ll meet at the hotel and drive to the evocative Lake Como via private transfer (approximately 2 hours).
 Upon arrival in Como we’ll mosey up to our homebase in the small town of Menaggio.
 Tonight we’ll break bread together at a charming local restaurant.